Upper Back Surgery

 - Hospital Stay: In some cases, an overnight stay may be recommended.
 This will be discussed during pre-operative planning.

-As with all surgical procedures, an upper body lift carries general and procedure-specific risks, including:
+As with all surgical procedures, Upper body Surgery carries general and procedure-specific risks, including:

 - Infection at the surgical site, which may require antibiotics or further treatment